sjhloco/sjhloco-netbox_env_setup/README.md

 ### Contacts - *Contact-role, Contact-group, Contact Assignment*

-Contacts are actually in the organisation menu but are defined separately as they can be assigned to a tenant, site, location, rack, manufacturer, clustergroup, cluster, provider or circuit (in GUI you can also assign Device, PowerPanel, Region, SiteGroup, and VirtualMachine).
+Contacts are actually in the organisation menu but are defined separately as they can be assigned to a tenant, site, location, rack, manufacturer, cluster-group, cluster, provider or circuit (in GUI you can also assign Device, PowerPanel, Region, SiteGroup, and VirtualMachine).

 | Object   | Description          | Mandatory | Optional |
 | -------- | -------------------- | --------- | ---------|